Before you start

 If one of those is not true yet, the guide is not done.

-Why use this route
+Why this is separate